141st Infantry Regiment "Catanzaro"

 The 141st Infantry Regiment "Catanzaro" (141° Reggimento Fanteria "Catanzaro") is an inactive unit of the Italian Army last based on the island of Pantelleria.
 The regiment is named for the city of Catanzaro and part of the Italian Army's infantry arm.

-The regiment was formed in preparation for Italy's entry into World War I. During the war the regiment fought on the Italian front and was awarded Italy's highest military honor the Gold Medal of Military Valour.
+The regiment was formed in preparation for Italy's entry into World War I. During the war the regiment fought on the Italian front and was awarded Italy's highest military honor the Gold Medal of Military Valor.
 After the war the regiment was disbanded.
 In May 1940 regiment was reformed in preparation for Italy's entry into World War II.
 The regiment was assigned to the 64th Infantry Division "Catanzaro", which was transferred to Italian Libya.
-In September 1940 the Catanzaro division participated in the Italian invasion of Egypt, but the division and regiment were destroyed in January 1941 in the Battle of Bardia.
+In September 1940, the Catanzaro division participated in the Italian invasion of Egypt, but the division and regiment were destroyed in January 1941 in the Battle of Bardia.
 In 1975 the regiment was reformed as a battalion sized motorized unit.
-In 1991 the battalion moved to Pantelleria to oversee units rotating to the island.
+In 1991, the battalion moved to Pantelleria to oversee units rotating to the island.
 In 1995 the battalion was disbanded.

 History

 Formation

 On 1 January 1915 the 142nd Infantry Regiment (Brigade "Catanzaro") was formed in Cosenza by the regimental depot of the 19th Infantry Regiment (Brigade "Brescia").
 On 1 March 1915 the 141st Infantry Regiment (Brigade "Catanzaro") and the command of the Brigade "Catanzaro" were formed in Catanzaro by the regimental depot of the 48th Infantry Regiment (Brigade "Ferrara").
 The brigade consisted of personnel levied in Calabria.
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
+The Brigade "Catanzaro" formed, together with the Brigade "Bari", the 28th Division.